jake142/laravel-service/readme.md

 ## Laravel Services

-A package to devide Laravel into smaller services.
+A package to divide Laravel into smaller services.
 Then main goal of this package is:

 1. Readable, the code is split into services
 2. Scalable, run services as needed
-3. Faster development, devide work between developers
+3. Faster development, split work between developers

 #### Installation